Peripheral pulmonary carcinoid tumor

 Usually avid and useful for diagnosis 8.

-Some authors consider there as complex tumors as a whole which require a multidisciplinary approach and long-term follow-up 10.
+Some authors consider these as complex tumors, requiring a multidisciplinary approach and long-term follow-up 10.

 In some situations for CT appearances consider: